Alissa Czisny

 Alissa Czisny (born June 25, 1987) is an American former competitive figure skater.
 She is the 2010 Grand Prix Final champion, a two-time Skate Canada champion (2005, 2010), the 2011 Skate America champion, and a two-time U.S. national champion (2009, 2011).
 She is also the 2019 and the 2021 U.S. Professional Open Grand Champion.

 Personal life

 Alissa Czisny was born together with a fraternal twin sister, Amber, on June 25, 1987, in Sylvania, Ohio.
 She is a summa cum laude graduate of Bowling Green State University where she was on a full academic scholarship while also competing at the international level and majored in international studies.
 She took some of her classes online due to her skating, training, and traveling schedule.
 Czisny is a vegetarian.
 She took ballet lessons from a young age to improve her flexibility and strength.

-In August 2022, Czisny married retired Canadian figure skater Kurt Browning.
+In August 2022, Czisny married Canadian figure skater Kurt Browning.